 Katusha noted in the mall that hamburgers and fixed metaphors for deluxe machine learning came before fleeing a war.
 Katusha, infiltrator, rebel agent, gathered context and pretext, reformulated and re-appropriated subtext.

 Facts pertaining to abstract codes emerging from the atmosphere (as it was engendered by the continual flow of information) were drawn into a vortex engineered within the same spatial boundaries as outlined by related symbolic representations.

 Observation of the fictional aspects of the factual spun outwards.

 The Kill-Freak Syndicate was espousing its demented doctrine of salvation through identity-murder, stalking the land.
 The Kill-Freaks were revelationists with chaotic emotion flows, increasingly under threat from the authorities.

-Supernature penetrated the flow of the network to enhance, reposition and ultimately acquire or re-possess it in both material and abstract form.
+Supernature penetrated the flow of the network to enhance, reposition and re-possess it in both material and abstract form.